-What is your advice for someone who wants to get into the ports industry?
+What is your advice for someone who wants to get into the ports industrv?

-There are numerous roles available within the port industry.
-Although every port needs to have water you don't necessarily have to work on it to be within the sector.
-There are a huge amount of positions that go on behind the scenes at all levels from operational to managerial, local to international.
-My advice would be to find something that you have an interest in and find a role that will suit you.
-Always be open to new ideas and opportunities and if it's right for you take them as they
+There are numerous roles available within by the Marine Society, Coming Ashore the port industry.
+Although every port programme. needs to have water you don't necessarily have to work on it to be within the sector.
+What are the main inspirations to get people into ports?
+There are a huge amount of positions that go on behind the scenes at all levels There is a clear progression path in from operational to managerial, local to your career in a interesting and dynamic international.
+My advice would be to find industry. something that you have an interest in Before you got into the port and find a role that will suit you.
+Always sector what were your be open to new ideas and opportunities and if it's right for you take them as they impressions and how have they now changed? arise.

+Has the industry changed and, if so, how?
 More written rules, regulations and procedures.

+What do you hope to see change in the maritime sector?
 I would like to see more opportunities for seafarers to be able to move ashore into the port industry and still maintain a competitive salary.